 education, foreign language, negotiation of meaning, problem-based learning, second language acquisition, virtual learning environments

 Includes bibliographical references (pages 245-256).

 Copyright 2012 Aurore Patricia Mroz

 Mroz, Aurore Patricia.
-"Nature of L2 negotiation and co-construction of meaning in a problem-based virtual learning environment: a mixed methods study." dissertation, University of Iowa, 2012.
+"Nature of L2 negotiation and co-construction of meaning in a problem-based virtual learning environment: a mixed methods study."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.